 History of Slot Machines

-Whether you are into a mechanical three-reel classic or an ultra-modern sparkly online slot, you're into slots all the same.
-Well, you're not alone.
+Whether you prefer a mechanical three-reel classic or an ultra-modern online slot, you're into slots all the same.
 Numbers prove that slots generate up to 65% of any casino’s revenue.

-Have you ever wondered where this exciting, fun, and addictive form of entertainment comes from?
+Have you ever wondered where this exciting and entertaining form of gambling originated?
 Read on to find out!

 It's All About Casual Fun

-Since the end of the 1800’s, many types of mechanical machines have spread throughout America.
-The small stands in the corners of drugstores, shops, and bars providing casual gameplay for the general public.
-These machines include arcade games, pinball machines, and everyone's favourite slot machines.
+Since the late 1800s, various types of mechanical machines have spread throughout America.
+Small stands in the corners of drugstores, shops, and bars provided casual gameplay for the general public.
+These machines included arcade games, pinball machines, and everyone's favorite, slot machines.

-While playing arcade games and pinball requires some skill, slots are the ultimate fun for those who just need to relieve stress.
-You don't have to think: just pull the lever and get rewarded.
-This was perfect for those at a drugstore looking to kill some time and those chilling at a bar with friends on a Friday night.
+While playing arcade games and pinball requires some skill, slots offer ultimate fun for those who need to relieve stress.
+You don't have to think; just pull the lever and get rewarded.
+This was perfect for those at a drugstore looking to kill some time or those chilling at a bar with friends on a Friday night.

 Slots: A Brief History

-The gambling industry is all about innovation and changing directions.
-The evolution of the slot machine is the living proof of it.
+The gambling industry thrives on innovation and change.
+The evolution of the slot machine is living proof of this.
 There have been many twists and turns in the history of slot machines.
-They went from bulky, hand-operated machines at the corner of a bar, into your beloved, mobile-friendly, one-click time killers.
+They evolved from bulky, hand-operated machines in the corners of bars to today's beloved, mobile-friendly, one-click games.

 Sittman and Pitt's mechanical machineChapter 1: The Olden Days and the Birth of Mechanical Slot Machines

-Everything started in 1891, in New York City, with Sittman and Pitt's mechanical machine.
-Gambling historians categorize this invention among the slots.
-However, it was a poker machine with modified card settings for a higher house edge.
+EEverything started in 1891 in New York City with Sittman and Pitt's mechanical machine.
+Gambling historians categorize this invention among the slots, although it was a poker machine with modified card settings for a higher house edge.

-At the end of the 1880s, Charles Fey came up with a simpler and more approachable idea.
-It was The Liberty Bell, the first three-reel slot machine.
-Failing to patent the machine led to numerous copycats and their unseen popularity in the US.
+In the late 1880s, Charles Fey came up with a simpler and more approachable idea: The Liberty Bell, the first three-reel slot machine.
+Failing to patent the machine led to numerous copycats and their unforeseen popularity in the US.

 Chapter 2: What's Up With Fruits?

-In 1902, the direct cash payments got banned, making way to other, less "harmless" rewards, like flavoured candy and mint.
-To make it more theme-appropriate, the manufacturers changed the symbols into fruits to indicate the gum flavour.
+In 1902, direct cash payments were banned, paving the way for other, less "harmful" rewards like flavored candy and mint.
+To make it more theme-appropriate, manufacturers changed the symbols to fruits to indicate the gum flavor.

 Operator Bell by Herbert MillsThe first wildly popular fruit slot, Operator Bell by Herbert Mills, was born.